zephyrproject-rtos/zephyr/samples/environmental_sensing/README.rst

 Overview
 ********

-This sample implementes a simple environmental sensing service using the Arduino 101 board.
+This sample implements a simple environmental sensing service using the Arduino 101 board.

 The sensor subsystem application collects temperature, humidity and pressure